Alisatonks/nodejs2024Q3-service/README.md

 4. Albums (/album route)

 - GET /album - get all albums.
-By default there are 2 albums when starting App.
 Server should answer with status code 200 and all albums records;

 - GET /album/:id - get single album by id.